Optimality theory: Criticism

 A relevant issue is the existence of circular chain shifts, i.e. cases where input //X// maps to output /[Y]/, but input //Y// maps to output /[X]/.
 Many versions of OT predict this to be impossible (see Moreton 2004, Prince 2007).

 Optimality theory is also criticized as being an impossible model of speech production/perception: computing and comparing an infinite number of possible candidates would take an infinitely long time to process.
 Idsardi (2006) argues this position, though other linguists dispute this claim on the grounds that Idsardi makes unreasonable assumptions about the constraint set and candidates, and that more moderate instantiations of OT do not present such significant computational problems (see Kornai (2006) and Heinz, Kobele and Riggle (2009)).
 Another common rebuttal to this criticism of OT is that the framework is purely representational.
 In this view, OT is taken to be a model of linguistic competence and is therefore not intended to explain the specifics of linguistic performance.

-Another objection to OT is that it is not technically a theory, in that it does not make falsifiable predictions.
-The source of this issue may be in terminology: the term theory is used differently here than in physics, chemistry, and other sciences.
-Specific instantiations of OT may make falsifiable predictions, in the same way specific proposals within other linguistic frameworks can.
-What predictions are made, and whether they are testable, depends on the specifics of individual proposals (most commonly, this is a matter of the definitions of the constraints used in an analysis).
-Thus, OT as a framework is best described as a scientific paradigm.